microsoft/X-Mem/src/README.md

         xmem -t --latency -w524288 -f results.csv -c32 -c256 -i 101 -u -j2

-Run 3 iterations of throughput, loaded latency, and extended benchmark modes on a working set of 128 KB per thread.
+Run 3 iterations of throughput and loaded latency on a working set of 128 KB per thread.
 Use 4 worker threads in total.
 For load traffic-generating threads, use all combinations of read and write memory accesses, random-access patterns, forward sequential, and strided patterns of size -4 and -16 chunks.
 Ignore NUMA effects in the system and use large pages.
 Finally, increase verbosity of console output.
+Finally, run custom user extensions with indices 0 and 1.
+Note that these may not necessarily obey other input parameters as their behavior is defined by the extension author.

-        xmem -w128 -n3 -j4 -l -t --extensions -s -S1 -S-4 -r -S16 -R -W -u -L -v
+        xmem -w128 -n3 -j4 -l -t --extension=0 -e1 -s -S1 -S-4 -r -S16 -R -W -u
+-L -v

 Run EVERYTHING and dump results to file.